Whoever wrote the song about the ugly duckling has obviously never seen one.

 - Turnip greens (grow your own turnips!)

-- 30W LED grow light gives your plants the full spectrum of sunlight they need to grow...
+- 30W LED grow light gives your plants the full spectrum of light they need to grow quickly...

 You could also give your baby ducks other healthy treats like these:

 - Eggs – boiled and diced